MisterVladimir/cookiecutter-data-science/README.md

 │   ├── __init__.py
 │   ├── data                            <- Scripts to download or process data │   │   ├── __init__.py
-│   │   └── main.py                     <- Command line interface (CLI) to download and process the data.
+│   │   └── main.py                     <- Command line interface (CLI) to download and process the data
 │   ├── features                        <- Scripts to turn the data into features for modeling │   │   ├── __init__.py
 │   │   └── build.py